Renovation

 When it comes to liability, it will depend on the type of damage and the type of apartment in which you live.

 Gross suggests making a list of anything that’s damaged.
-"It could involve sending clothing out for cleaning, contacting repairmen if it’s an appliance that needs mending or obtaining repair estimates for any repairs that need to be done," he says.
+"It could involve sending clothing out for cleaning, contacting repairmen if it’s an appliance that needs mending or obtaining repair estimates for any repairs that need to be done," he said.

 For structural damage in a condo, you'd need to prove negligence by another party in order to transfer liability for the damage to someone else.
 Best to make the repairs you need and if you can later determine culpability, that's when you'd chase the neighbor or the board for the costs incurred.